hmcts/civil-sdk/README.md

 ```shell
 ./bin/process-and-import-ccd-definition.sh "-e *-prod.json,AuthorisationCaseType-shuttered.json"
 ```
+The -e option allows you to ignore some files in ccd-definition when building the UI.
+If you get messages about duplicated fields, or case_event, case_field keys, most probably there are several json files declaring different versions of the same field.
 **Note:** If you have chosen to run OCMC services as well in step 4, you need to import CMC CCD definition.
 You can do so by running:

 ```shell